-If you live anywhere in the Mid-Atlantic, you’re probably required to have railings on your screened porch.
-Local building codes mandate that all porches more than 30 inches above the ground must have railings for safety purposes.
+If you live anywhere in the Mid-Atlantic, and your porch is more than 30 inches above the ground, you’re probably required to have railings on your screened porch.
+Local building codes mandate that all porches in Maryland and Virginia have this for safety reasons.
 The same is true for stairs with more than three risers.

 Fortunately, there’s a lot of design flexibility when it comes to railings, with so many different styles and colors on the market today.
 In terms of materials, you have two main options to choose from— wood or vinyl.
 Below, we’ve included a comparison of the two materials to help you choose the best one for your project’s decking system.